La Compagnie des glaces: Games

-Jeux Actuels published a pen-and-paper roleplaying game based on the series in 1986.
+Jeux Actuels published the La Compagnie des Glaces pen-and-paper roleplaying game based on the series in 1986.

 The video game Transarctica (1992) by Silmarils was inspired by the setting and plot of the novels.

 Comics

 Dargaud published a bande dessinée adaptation of the series, written by Philippe Bonifay.
 Originally projected to run for 100 volumes, the series ended after 15 volumes (covering roughly the first ten novels) because of its limited commercial success.